karljohns0n/ansible-role-nginx-more/README.md

 ### SELinux

 Fresh installation of nginx-more may conflict with SELinux.
-A role variable `nginx_selinux_permissive` is defined (boolean, default: 'true') to temporarily disable SELinux restrictions for the httpd_t context if set to `true` and if Ansible detect that SELinux is in enforcing mode.
+A role variable `nginx_selinux_permissive` is defined (boolean, default: 'true') to temporarily disable SELinux restrictions for the httpd_t context if set to `true` and if Ansible detects that SELinux is in enforcing mode.
 Those tasks are skipped if SELinux is disabled.

 ## Dependencies